-- --minConsStrdDpth Consensus strand depth.
+- --minConsDpth Consensus depth.
+Minimum number of high-quality reads supporting the consensus to make a call.
+This impacts both variant calls and reference calls. - --minConsStrdDpth Consensus strand depth.
 Minimum number of high-quality reads supporting the consensus which must be present on both the forward and reverse strands to make a call - --minConsStrdBias Strand bias.
 Minimum fraction of the high-quality consensus-supporting reads which must be present on both the forward and reverse strands to make a call.
 The numerator of this fraction is the number of high-quality consensus-supporting reads on one strand.
 The denominator is the total number of high-quality consensus-supporting reads on both strands combined. - --vcfFileName VCF Output file name.
 If specified, a VCF file with this file name will be created in the same directory as the consensus fasta file for this sample. - --vcfAllPos Flag to cause VCF file generation at all positions, not just the snp positions.
 This has no effect on the consensus fasta file, it only affects the VCF file.
 This capability is intended primarily as a diagnostic tool and enabling this flag will greatly increase execution time. - --vcfPreserveRefCase Flag to cause the VCF file generator to emit each reference base in uppercase/lowercase as it appears in the reference sequence file.
 If not specified, the reference bases are emitted in uppercase.

 '''

-CallConsensus_ExtraParams="--verbose 1 --minBaseQual 15 --vcfFileName consensus.vcf"
+CallConsensus_ExtraParams="--minBaseQual 15 --minConsDpth 3 --vcfFileName consensus. \rightarrow vcf"

 '''